-Frederick Road (MD 355) is a State arterial roadway that provides primary north-south travel throughout the County, linking Frederick County and Washington, D.C.
+Frederick Road (MD 355) is a state arterial roadway that provides primary north-south travel throughout the county, linking Frederick County and Washington, D.C.
+The roadway is within the County's High-Injury Network (HIN).
 The 2006 Shady Grove Sector Plan recommended creating an urban boulevard for a segment of Frederick Road (M-6) between Indianola Drive and Ridgemont Avenue.
 To accommodate BRT, the 2013 Countywide Transit Corridors Functional Master Plan recommended a minimum 123foot right-of-way.
 Outside of the Metro Neighborhoods, the 2006 Sector Plan recommended a minimum 150-foot right-of-way.
 This Sector Plan Recommends retaining the 150-foot right-of-way section outside of the Metro Station Neighborhoods.
 Within the Metro Station Neighborhoods, this Sector Plan recommends either a 127-foot or 137foot minimum right-of-way to accommodate peak-hour single lane and dual lane median running BRT options, respectively (Figures 8 and 9).